PRKGit365/Dashboards-and-Reports/README.md

 📖 **Description**
 This Emergency Department Dashboard was created in Power BI.
 Please see both the dark theme and light theme accessible versions.

 🧠 Objectives
-Understand patient volume, demographics and referral trends to determine business solutions to questions involving staffing, resource allocation and process improvement.
+* Understand patient volume, demographics and referral trends
+* Determine solutions to business questions involving process improvement, patient throughput and how to optimize staffing and resource allocation.

 🔍 **Dataset Overview**